-3. Medical-Judgment Evidence
+B. Medical-Judgment Evidence

-Finally, the appellant argues with considerable force that Congress, by substituting in section 311 the phrase "or where clear and unmistakable evidence demonstrates that the injury or disease existed prior to acceptance and enrollment and was not aggravated by such active military or naval service" in place of "or where evidence or medical judgment is such as to warrant a finding that the injury or disease existed prior to acceptance and enrollment", intended that "medical judgments alone, regardless of how emphatic or numerous, are insufficient as a matter of law to rebut the [section] 1111 presumption."
+The appellant also argues with considerable force that, by substituting in section 311 the language "or where clear and unmistakable evidence demonstrates that the injury or disease existed prior to acceptance and enrollment and was not aggravated by such active military or naval service" for the language "or where evidence or medical judgment is such as to warrant a finding that the injury or disease existed prior to acceptance and enrollment", Congress intended that "medical judgments alone, regardless of how emphatic or numerous, are insufficient as a matter of law to rebut the [section] 1111 presumption."
 Br. at 18.
-The appellant further argues that this Congressional intent is demonstrated by comparing the language of the amended current section 1111 with the language of the current section 1132 peacetime presumption of soundness, which retains the "medical judgment" language.
+The appellant further argues that this congressional intent is demonstrated by comparing the language of the amended current section 1111 with the language of the current section 1132 peacetime presumption of soundness, which retains the "medical judgment" language.
 The appellant states as follows: